samj786/NCVPRIPG-AutoEval/README.md

 1. **Install Required Packages**

 2. **Run the Script**:
-   - Execute the Python script `pre_processing_sub_optimized.py` using the Python interpreter.
-Make sure to provide the correct path to the input image.
+   - Execute the Python script `test.py` using the Python interpreter.
+Make sure to provide the correct path to the input files.

 3. **View Results**:
    - Check the terminal for OCR results and the calculated score.